sabineplummer/CHEM498/README.md

 # CHEM498
 CHEM498 R scripts
-this is a line from R studio
+This is a line from R studio
+Line added from Git Hub